Hello again everyone.

 I’ve learned you can tell a lot about someone’s personality by the umbrella they carry.
 Bright, outgoing; dark, conservative; polka-dotted pink and green, well, they seem to have an apathetic attitude towards other people’s thoughts (or maybe he was making a statement, although I’m not going to venture as to what it may have been).

-Buy viagra online from india
+Buy viagra samples

 I have discovered something.
 I wasted money on a parking permit.
 As it turns out, I’m allowed to park (without a permit) on the street right next to my dorm complex.
 MUCH closer than the Stadium lot.
 The only rule is that you must move your car once a month (the first Wednesday of each, to be exact) for street cleaning.
 Ignore this rule and you will be towed.
 Your car must be moved from 9 in the morning to 3 in the afternoon.